mabdelatty1987/vmm-v3-script/Lab/virtual_evo_mx_ex/README.md

 9. Run script [vmm.py](../../vmm.py) to send and run initial configuration on linux nodes.
 This script will also reboot the VM.
 So wait before you test connectivity into the VM

         ../../vmm.py set_host
 10. Run script [vmm.py](../../vmm.py) to send and run initial configuration on vEX and vPTX nodes.
-This will set initial configurationi through serial console, and upload configuration for nodes vEX and vPTX
+This will set initial configurationi through serial console, and upload configuration for nodes vEX and vPTX. vEX and vPTX may not be fully boot/run, so wait until it fully run/booted.

         ../../vmm.py init_junos

-11. Run script[load_config.sh](load_config.sh) to load configuration on vEX and vPTX nodes

-        ./load_config.sh

-12. Verify that you can access linux and junos VMs, such  **gw**, **p1**, **pe1**, etc., without entering the password.
+11. Verify that you can access linux and junos VMs, such  **gw**, **p1**, **pe1**, etc., without entering the password.
 You may have to wait for few minutes for the nodes to be up and running

         ssh gw
         ssh desktop
         ssh spine1
         ...

-13. Now you can test different scenario on the lab
+12. Now you can test different scenario on the lab

 ## Lab exercise